cypress-io/cypress-documentation/content/api/plugins/configuration-api.md

 of the standard configuration. **These values are read only and cannot be modified from the plugins file.**

-- `configFile`: The absolute path to the config file.
+- `configFile`: The absolute path to the Cypress configuration file.
 See the [--config-file](guides/guides/command-line#cypress-open) and [configFile](guides/guides/module-api) docs for more information on this value.